nuclearGoblin/arven/README.md

 # Arven

+**As others have already made sandwich calculators with the same goals as this one, Arven is being archived so that we can focus on other projects.**

 Arven is a sandwich value checker for Pokemon Scarlet/Violet.
 It allows you to select ingredients and check the buffs that will be provided by the resulting sandwich without requiring you to spend any rare ingredients in the process.

 **Note:** Serebii notes that, in multiplayer, adding too many ingredients can reduce the effectiveness of a sandwich.
 Currently, we do not have a way to account for this effect as we do not know at what point it kicks in.